CryoHub Logo

 I went from being in agony – unable to walk properly, let alone exercise – to being able to run again and even do martial arts.
 I’ve hit personal records in terms of fitness that I couldn’t get close too when much younger.
 In fairness that’s a lot to do with better habits as part of an overall improved wellness routine, but the Cryotherapy is an integral part of that routine and I tend to perform/recover much better with Cryo-sessions tied closely into training.

-I was sceptical about the claims made around the power of the cold but my experience, let alone the various Wim Hof style transformation stories highlights what cold therapy advocates have been saying for years – that the cold can be truly transformational for a wide range of conditions.
+I was sceptical about the claims made around the power of the cold but my experience, let alone the various Wim Hof style transformation stories highlights what many cold therapy advocates have been saying for years – that the cold can be truly transformational for a wide range of conditions.
 The explosion in credible research studies in the last decade adds further credence to what the technique can do.

 All I’d say is if you’re in pain, try it.
 One session is usually enough to feel the difference and then go from there.